sailorspace/ansible/README.md

 #Tagging in playbook tasks
 - ansible-playbook tag-multi-tasks.yml --list-tags //this lists all the tags in the playbook file
 - ansible-playbook tag-multi-tasks.yml -t inginx  //run a specific task based on the tag marking
+- ansible-playbook tag-multi-tasks.yml --skip-tags <tag-name-toskip> //this will skip all the tags mentioned and run others